-The news was had a global impact.
+The news was had a global impact, as the Portsmouth Evening News reported.
 Danish radio interrupted its programmes to announce the death, and ‘soon after hundreds of flags were lowered to half-mast all over Copenhagen.’
 The French Premier, Monsieur Faure, called the King’s death ‘a terrible blow… to all Frenchmen.’
-Italy received the news with ‘shock and consternation,’ whilst India set about declaring a day of mourning for the King.
+Italy received the news with ‘shock and consternation,’ whilst India looked into declaring a day of mourning for the King.

 Eleanor Roosevelt, who was in Paris at the time, interrupted a press conference to express her grief, and her belief that ‘Princess Elizabeth was admirably fitted for the role she was called upon to play.’
 It is this curious duality that defines 6 February 1952 – that although the King was dead, and he must be mourned, there was a new Queen and she must be celebrated.

 A British corporal – John Hodgkins, of Birmingham – was half-listening to the news in Seoul, the South Korean capital when suddenly he shouted: It’s the King!
 The King is dead!”
 This brought his comrades to their feet and they crowded round the radio.
 Set aside from the usual pinups and other pictures on a wall in the room was a colour formal portrait of Queen Elizabeth.
 Beneath the picture, the soldiers clicked their tea cups.
 The toast: “The Queen.”